Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

     - Galaxy Fold
     - Nest Hub & Hub Max

-    <p>I also tested the website on iPhone 7, iPhone 8, and a Lenovo legion 5, the only issue I've encountered is that on the iPhone 7 and 8 one element didn't stay consistent to its original design, check out the link below for pictures.</p>
+    <p>I also tested the website on iPhone 7, iPhone 8, and a Lenovo legion 5, the only issue I've encountered is that on the iPhone 7 and 8 one element didn't stay consistent with its original design, check out the link below for pictures.</p>

     [Unresolved](#unresolved)